Biden's budget plan: Higher taxes on rich, lower deficits - NewsBreak

 Biden's budget plan: Higher taxes on rich, lower deficits

-WASHINGTON — (AP) — President Joe Biden announced a budget blueprint Monday that calls for higher taxes on the wealthy, lower federal deficits, more money for police and greater funding for education, public health and housing.
+WASHINGTON (AP) — President Joe Biden released a budget blueprint Monday that calls for higher taxes on the wealthy, lower federal deficits, more money for police and greater funding for education, public health and housing.

-Appearing at the White House with his budget director Shalanda Young, Biden said the proposal sends a clear message to the public about “what we value.”
-He outlined a focus on fiscal responsibility, safety and security and investments to “build a better America.”

 The bottom line: Biden is proposing a total of $5.8 trillion in federal spending in fiscal 2023, which begins in October, slightly less than what was projected to be spent this year before the supplemental spending bill was signed into law this month.
 The deficit would be $1.15 trillion.